anupamck/ooAParkingLot/README.md

-# OO A Parking Lot
+# OO Store Inventory

-An assignment to learn object oriented programming using Java.
+An assignment to learn object-oriented programming using Java.

 ### MVP
-- The parking lot has 10 free slots
+- The store stocks 10 generic items
-- A board at the entrance displays how many slots are availabe
+- The app can display how many items are available
-- Only cars are allowed to park
+- A customer can purchase 1 or more items
-- When a car enters, it occupies a slot
+- When an item is purchased, it frees up a slot
-- When a car exits, it frees up a slot
+- Items can be restocked to full capacity